riddhi1212/Assam-app/readme.md

 9) CHECK: <input name="email" ...> helps on mobile by determining which symbols on the keyboard are provided to you
 10) the Users::where('name','=', 'Test-Name-Input') matches 'Test-Name-Input' case insensitivally with the names in the 'name' col of Users table
 11) the log file is at app/storage/logs/laravel.log
+12) when creating a migration using php artisan migrate:make <name> --create, the auto generated file still says Schema::table instead of Schema::create. change it manually to run it properly
+13) for Log::info an array is fine but an obj is not
+14) HasMany returns a freaking class.
+SO use ->get(). i.e. User::find(1)->findPeople()->get();
+	-	using Hash::make('a') and Hash::make('a') 2 times will give 2 different results
+	-	Auth::attempt() will check the !!!plaintext!!! password against the !!!hashed password!!! we saved in our database
+	-	The rememberToken col in Users table is used to provide "Remember Me" functionality by Auth class
+	-	always say 'return Redirect::to()'
+	-	Redirect::to('') can use path or name of route as argument
 ----
 Todo: